 Fill the eggs with the yolk mixture.

-Slice 3 olives in half lengthwise.
-Place 1/2 of an olive on top of the yolk mixture.
+Slice three olives in half lengthwise—place one-half of each olive on top of the yolk mixture.

 Add two googly eyes to each “spider.”